KarlLillipuu/easy-kit/README.md

 and alerts styling!!!

-Easy-Kit is currently in development.
+Fanci is currently in development.
 For more info: eroxen29@gmail.com
 Developed by: Karl Robert Lillipuu